awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

 # Configuring Docker Environments<a name="create_deploy_docker.container.console"></a>

-You can use the Elastic Beanstalk Management Console to configure the software running on your environment's EC2 instances\.
+You can use the Elastic Beanstalk console to configure the software running on your environment's EC2 instances\.

 **To access the software configuration for your Elastic Beanstalk environment**